jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![On the App Service blade, in the Essentials section, the URL (http;//contososportsweb4azurewebsites.net) link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image72.png "App Service blade Essentials section")

-11. After the e-commerce Web App loads in Internet Explorer, click on **STORE** in the top navigation bar of the website
+11. After the e-commerce Web App loads in Internet Explorer, click on **STORE** in the top navigation bar of the website.

     ![On the Contoso sports league website navigation bar, the Store button is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image73.png "Contoso sports league website navigation bar")

-12. Verify the product list from the database displays
+12. Verify the product list from the database displays.

     ![Screenshot of the Contoso store webpage.
 Under Team Apparel, a Contoso hat, tank top, and hoodie display.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image74.png "Contoso store webpage")